murthylinux/devOps_documents/Imp_Q&A.md

 * The **microservices** architecture is a popular architectural style that structures applications as a group of small autonomous services modeled as per a business domain.

 * The **SOA** is a group of services that can communicate with each other, and this typically involves either data passing or two or more services coordinating activities.

+### ***Difference between Persistent Volume (PV) and Persistent Volume Claim (PVC)***
+**Persistent volume (PV):**
+A piece of storage in a Kubernetes cluster that's provisioned by an administrator or dynamically provisioned using Storage Classes.
+PVs are persistent, meaning they continue to exist even after the pods using them are destroyed.
+PVs can represent physical disks, file systems, or vendor-hosted storage resources.

+**Persistent volume claim (PVC):**
+A request for storage by a user.
+PVCs are similar to vouchers that can be redeemed for storage access.
+PVCs specify which StorageClass the pod requires, and the master plane automatically finds a matching PV and binds the two.

+#### Here are some other things to know about PVs and PVCs:
+* **StorageClass:** Administrators can define StorageClasses that indicate properties of storage devices, such as performance, service levels, and back-end policies.
+* **Dynamic provisioning:** You can define a storage class to leverage dynamic provisioning of persistent volumes so you won't have to create them manually.
+* **Data retention:** PVs ensure data retention regardless of a Pod's lifecycle.
+* **Storage management:** PVCs simplify storage management for developers.
+* **Stateful applications:** PVs are suitable for database storage where the database is not part of a stateful application